I have a problem!

 And the more often, the better.

 I’m not suggesting that every time we forget to include God in our daily activities, it’s because of the devil.
-But he is very happy when we do.
-And often it is precisely his strategy.

 The good news is that you can resist and overcome anything the devil throws at you, including the propensity to forget.